menu

 Of important note, Hampton is also a town of artists.
 Hampton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Hampton’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.59% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 9.59% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Hampton is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Hampton is a great place for families with children to consider.
+First of all, many other families with children live here, making Hampton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Hampton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Hampton’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Demographics

-The education level of Hampton citizens is very high relative to the national average among all cities (21.84%): 34.72% of adults in Hampton have a bachelor's degree or even advanced degree.
+The citizens of Hampton are very well educated compared to the average community in the nation: 34.72% of adults in Hampton have a bachelor's degree or even advanced degree.

 The per capita income in Hampton in 2022 was $52,998, which is middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $211,992 for a family of four.
 However, Hampton contains both very wealthy and poor people as well.